 Shield

-Option three, the shield, is to abruptly end the block, extensively protecting those who are arguably the most vulnerable to the virus.
-This means finding ways to ensure the safety of the elderly, immunosuppressed and sick with other diseases.
-Succeeding requires widespread community screening to find out who is contagious (especially asymptomatic ones) and make sure they don't come into contact with vulnerable people.
+Option three, the shield, is to abruptly end the lockdown, broadly protecting those who are arguably most vulnerable to the virus.
+This means finding ways to ensure the safety of elderly people, immunosuppressed people and those suffering from other diseases.
+To succeed, widespread community screening is needed to find out who is contagious (especially the asymptomatic) and ensure that they do not come into contact with vulnerable people.

 Another element of this exit strategy from the coronavirus is the development of antibody tests to identify medical personnel and health workers who have already recovered and therefore with less risk of infecting others.

 The effect would be to reduce critical cases and deaths.
-Reduce the pressure on hospitals while allowing for the famous "herd immunity".
-Covid-19 could continue to affect (and rarely kill) young people with no other health conditions.
-However, protection would reduce the number of cases among the most vulnerable people, allowing health services to better treat them.
+Reduce the pressure on hospitals, while allowing the famous “herd immunity” to be achieved.
+Covid-19 could continue to affect (and rarely kill) young people without other health conditions.
+However, protection would reduce the number of cases among the most vulnerable people, allowing health services to treat them better.

 Which exit strategy is more valid?

-The choice between these three strategies largely depends on some unknowns.
-In particular, the speed with which a population exceeds the threshold of healed necessary for herd immunity.
-It is the time when enough people have acquired antibodies to the virus and prevent it from rapidly circulating in the population.
+The choice between these three strategies depends largely on some unknowns.
+In particular, the speed with which a population exceeds the threshold of recovered people necessary for herd immunity.
+It is the moment when enough people have acquired antibodies against the virus and prevent it from circulating rapidly in the population.

 If none are valid?